 In this in-between season of foods, when the comforts of winter have lost some of their appeal yet spring fare still feels months away, this salad couldn’t have tasted more refreshing.
 And because the salad barely made it through my front door, and I immediately wanted more, I made a batch of the dressing to ensure I could eat cilantro-lime chickpeas morning, noon and night.

 This cilantro-lime chickpea salad is inspired by a salad I recently discovered at the Honest Weight Food Co-op in Albany.
 I have not tried canned chickpeas, but go for it if you have them on hand.
-For whatever reason, the chickpeas I have been cooking recently are taking forever to cook — 3 to 4 hours! — even with an overnight soak, so just be patient and keep tasting and be sure to taste more than one chickpea because some will be done before others.
 This is a super simple salad: chickpeas, onions, dressing.
 Add to it as you wish: dried fruit, nuts, seeds, a minced jalapeno, etc., would all be nice additions.

 for cooking the chickpeas: